um-grex/grex-docs/content/english/start-guide/_index.md

 2. Wait for half a day.
 While waiting, install an SSH client, and SFTP client for your operating system.

-3. Connect to **grex.hpc.umanitoba.ca** with SSH, using your username/password from step 1.
+3. Connect to **yak.hpc.umanitoba.ca** with SSH, using your username/password from step 1.

 4. Make a sample job script, call it, for example, __sleep-job.sh__ .
 The job script is a text file that has a special syntax to be recognized by SLURM.
 You can use the editor __nano__ , or any other right on the Grex SSH prompt (vim, emacs, pico, ... etc); you can also create the script file on your machine and upload to Grex using your SFTP client or scp.